 - They should have the test every year.

 What can affect my LDL level?

 - Diet.
-Saturated fat and cholesterol in the food you eat make your blood cholesterol level rise
+Saturated fat and cholesterol in the food you eat make your LDL level rise

 - Weight.
 Being overweight tends to raise your LDL level, lower your HDL level, and increase your total cholesterol level

 - Physical Activity.
-Lack of physical activity can lead to weight gain, which can raise your LDL level
+A lack of physical activity can lead to weight gain, which can raise your LDL level

 - Smoking.
 Cigarette smoking lowers your HDL cholesterol.
 Since HDL helps to remove LDL from your arteries, if you have less HDL, that can contribute to you having a higher LDL level.